Henrique Dubugras

 Addison Rae

-American social media personality, singer and actress who rose to fame on TikTok (2019), expanded into music and film, and released her debut album Addison in 2025.
+American singer, actress and social media personality who rose to prominence on TikTok in 2019 and expanded into music and film, releasing debut album Addison in 2025 and earning mainstream critical recognition.

 Mike Truell